Skip to content

 Receiver functions in Tact can be one of the following three kinds:

-• receive(), which receive internal messages (from other contracts).
+• receive(), which receives internal messages (from other contracts).

-• bounced(), which are called when outgoing message from this contract has bounced back.
+• bounced(), which is called when an outgoing message from this contract bounces back.

-• external(), which don’t have a sender and can be sent by anyone in the world.
+• external(), which doesn’t have a sender and can be sent by anyone in the world.

 message CanBounce {